seongheonhong/SNU_kirigami/README.md

 >(e.g. NI-USB6009, Arduino UNO ADC, etc.)

 >This simulator will show how voltage profile differs depending on measurement devices(or circuits) with different specs.
->You can compare results of two cases below:
+>You can compare results of cases below:
 >>Case 1) R=144E3, C=350E-12: simulated _NI-USB6009(Low price)_ DAQ and our sensor(simplified).
 >>Case 2) R=1E15,  C=2350E-12: simulated _Keithley 6514(Excellent quality)_ electrometer and our sensor(simplified).
 >>Case 3) R=100E6, C=2350E-12: simulated some _mid-range voltmeters_ and our sensor.